confluentinc/examples/ccloud/docs/ccloud-demos-overview.rst

 --------------------------------------

 The :devx-examples:`ccloud stack|ccloud/ccloud-stack/README.md` `ccloud stack <ccloud-stack/README.md>`__ is a script that creates a stack of fully managed services in |ccloud|.
-It is a quick way to create fully managed components in |ccloud|, which you can then use for learning and building other demos.
+Executed with a single command, it is a quick way to create fully managed components in |ccloud|, which you can then use for learning and building other demos.
 Please do not use this in a production environment.
 The script uses the |ccloud| CLI to dynamically do the following in |ccloud|: